-- (a) The Voluntary Relief System is an arrangement whereby Team Leader, Residential Care Officers, Residential Duty Officers and Direct Services Support Officers are able to mutually exchange on a voluntary basis certain hours of their shifts (referred to as 'relief time') to accommodate for appointments etc. - (b) This arrangement shall only apply if the employer is satisfied that the voluntary relief system will not be detrimental to the effective carrying out of work at the residential facility. - (c) Use of the voluntary relief system is subject to the following conditions: - (i) Relief time is limited to 2 hours of a shift where no reason is required.
-However, in exceptional circumstances acceptable to the employer, a maximum period of 4 hours of a shift is allowable; - (ii) Voluntary relief arrangements must be recorded prior to the event and must be authorised by the employer before the relief is worked; - (iii) Relief arrangements can only be made between staff rostered to the same specific work location (whether day or night shift).
-However in the case of Alternative Living Service situations the employer may allow relief arrangements between houses; and - (iv) Relief time must be paid back within one calendar month of the relief being worked.
+- (a) The Voluntary Relief System is an arrangement whereby Team Leaders, Residential Care Officers, Direct Services Support Officers, Forensic Disability Workers (Clinical Support) and Forensic Disability Workers (Clinical Support and Shift Co-ordination) are able to mutually exchange on a voluntary basis certain hours of their shifts (referred to as "relief time") to accommodate for appointments etc. - (b) This arrangement shall only apply if the employer is satisfied that the voluntary relief system will not be detrimental to the effective carrying out of work at the residential facility. - (c) Use of the voluntary relief system is subject to the following conditions:

+- (i) Relief time is limited to 2 hours of a shift where no reason is required.
+However, in exceptional circumstances acceptable to the employer, a maximum period of 4 hours of a shift is allowable; - (ii) Voluntary relief arrangements must be recorded prior to the event and must be authorised by the employer before the relief is worked; - (iii) Relief arrangements can only be made between staff rostered to the same specific work location (whether day or nightshift).
+However in the case of situations within a service centre the employer may allow relief arrangements between houses within each service centre; and - (iv) Relief time must be paid back within one calendar month of the relief being worked.
 In the event of disagreement arising between officers, the employer may provide assistance in resolving such disagreement. - (d) The Department will not be responsible for deductions from pay or payment for additional hours worked under these arrangements.